AbbieNgXinYi/Istor-a/README.md

 7) While the Rotary potentiometer is there as a backup for the button, it also enables the content to be replayable through our program.

+8) The Phidget RFID has RFID tags for object selection in our content.
+Each RFID tag is assigned an RFID id.

+9) The RFID scanner will read the tag's id and jump to a specific scene (the choice made by the user) and play it.

-8) For the interactivity to work, we will be using an application called **Widget Designer** to program the button and sensor.
+10) For the interactivity to work, we will be using an application called **Widget Designer** to program the button and sensor.

-9) To use Widget Designer, you will need to download the application if not downloaded.
+11) To use Widget Designer, you will need to download the application if not downloaded.

-9) Program Files that has been used for out project can be found under **WD Files** in this GitHub Repository.
+12) Program Files that has been used for out project can be found under **WD Files** in this GitHub Repository.

 ---